emiliensocchi/azure-tiering/Entra roles/README.md

 <a id='tier-1'></a>
 ## 🟠 Tier 1: Family of M365 and restricted Entra Admins

-**Description**: roles with full access to individual Microsoft 365 services, limited administrative access to Entra ID, or global read access accross services, but <u>without</u> a known path to Global Admin.
+**Description**: roles with full access to individual Microsoft 365 services, limited administrative access to Entra ID, or global read access across services, but <u>without</u> a known path to Global Admin.

 | Entra role | Provides <u>full</u> access to |
 |---|---|